darwino/darwino-documentation/Environment Setup.md

 Installing the iOS application development tools
 ------------------------------------------------

-As stated earlier, developing for iOS requires an Apple Mac computer running OSX.
-To compile, run in a simulator or deploy the application, the the Apple Xcode development environment is required.
+As stated earlier, developing for iOS requires an Apple Mac computer running OS X. To compile, run in a simulator or deploy the application, the the Apple Xcode development environment is required.
 It is available freely from the Mac App Store ([https://itunes.apple.com/us/app/xcode/id497799835?mt=12](https://itunes.apple.com/us/app/xcode/id497799835?mt=12 "Xcode")).